Standing desks are a great way to encourage movement and reduce sitting time during the day.

 Another study focused on students and the rate of engagement.
 The initial results indicated that there was a 12 percent increase in on-task engagement for those in classrooms that had standing desks.

 This is equal to 7 minutes every hour of engagement more than the seated classrooms.

-The reasons behind the increase in productivity are still being determined, but it seems to be a combination between several factors including movement, increased blood flow, and a reduction in the pain that can be caused by sitting in an uncomfortable or unnatural way for hours at a time.
+The reasons behind the increase in productivity are still being determined, but it seems to be a combination of several factors including movement, increased blood flow, and a reduction in the pain that can be caused by sitting uncomfortably or unnaturally for hours at a time.

-In addition, many of us sit 5 days a week for hours at time.
-Reducing this sitting time can be an important way to improve overall health and wellbeing.
+In addition, many of us sit 5 days a week for hours at a time.
+Reducing this sitting time can be an important way to improve overall health and well-being.